JudithterSchure/JudithterSchure.github.io/_posts/2022-03-30-Peers__My_propositions_.md

 layout: post
 title: "[Peers] My propositions!"
 date: 2022-03-30
-description: "Photo: Leiden Academiegebouw Ten propositions, following Leiden tradition, with at least four about my dissertation, four about my field and at most four personal statements.
-They do not appear in the Ph.D. dissertation itself, as is custom, but on a separate sheet in the printed book.
-So hey are easily lost.
-Here, I try to make them easy to find!Propositions Ph.D. defenseJudith ter Schure – ALL-IN meta-analysis"
+description: "Ten propositions, following Leiden tradition, with at least four about my dissertation, four about my field and at most four personal statements.
+They do not appear in the Ph.D. dissertation itself: it is custom to add them on a separate sheet in the printed book.
+So they are easily lost.
+Here, I try to make them easy to find!"
 tags: []
 categories: ["Peers"]
 thumbnail: /assets/img/posts/Peers__My_propositions_-thumbnail.jpeg